 Colonial influences are not confined to the architecture; the town is also famous for its oak trees, first brought from England in the 17th century.
 These lined every street, earning Stellenbosch the name “Town of Oaks”.
 Unfortunately fire, disease and the need for timber destroyed the earliest plantings but there are still a few trees that are almost 200 years old.

 Stellenbosch may be steeped in history but it is very much a living, vibrant community, particularly evident in the modern town centre with its smart shops and cafés.

 There is a flourishing art scene too; the streets were full of sculptures, designed by the Outdoor Sculpture Trust to make people more aware of the urban environment.
-This year’s theme was “Come Sit” and featured brightly designed or unusual benches for people to sit on as they explored the city.
+The current theme was “Come Sit” and featured brightly designed or unusual benches for people to sit on as they explored the city.

 I looked at the figure sitting on a bench, modern but perfectly at home among the old buildings of Stellenbosch.
 It seemed to sum up the town for me: a fusion of different cultures, both past and present.

 This post is now available as an app for mobile devices – click here to download on your iPhone or iPad for offline reading and travel directions to the places mentioned in the article.